affimnem/content-security-policy/README.md

 ## Strict construction

-> :warning: This feature is still under construction!
+> :warning: This feature is still being developed!
 There are a lot of things not yet being validated.

 When explicitly constructing objects with invalid values, errors will be raised!
 For example, you can not construct a nonce source expression with non-base64 characters.